-- Design factors specific to elevated and vertical environments; - Knowledge of environmental factors of microclimates and plant selection; - Installation of vertical water delivery systems, filtration systems and drainage facilities; - · Waterproof barrier selection; - Nutrient requirements and the challenges of maintaining plant health in unusual environments; - Working at heights on elevated work platforms; - Long- and short-term maintenance; - Local government regulation and building codes; - Root plate consideration to withstand wind velocity.
+- Waterproof barrier selection; - Nutrient requirements and the challenges of maintaining plant health in unusual environments; - Working at heights on elevated work platforms; - · Long- and short-term maintenance; - Local government regulation and building codes; - Root plate consideration to withstand wind velocity.

-There are no relevant Units of Competency which include these new components, with the potential exception of working at heights on elevated platforms, which may be equivalent to skills needed in arboriculture or construction.
+There are no relevant units of competency which include these new components, with the potential exception of working at heights on elevated platforms, which may be equivalent to skills needed in arboriculture or construction.
 The relevant unit relating to working at heights is currently under review in relation to arboriculture and construction qualifications and suitability can't be assessed until the completion of these reviews.

-It is estimated that up to 15 new Units of Competency may be required to address these skills needs.
+It is estimated that up to 15 new units of competency may be required to address these skills needs.